 Player 1: I’m not racist, but can you imagine?
 (Both women pause to imagine.)

 (A BART train pulls into the square.
 The doors open and out spills a throng of lanky black boys wearing sly expressions, wife-beater tank tops, and saggy pants, headed toward the neighborhoods, leaving a wake of used condoms, empty bottles in paper bags, and fat wads of chewed gum behind.
 Some homeless guy is simultaneously peeing at the foot of a tree and painting graffiti on a parked car.
 A big brown family sets up a barbeque and a radio on the chess table and soon, the air is full of bouncy Mexican music and the smell of lighter fluid.
 Jehovah’s witnesses start walking door-to-door.
 A sullen white girl with a tattoo of a syringe on her neck grabs one of the tow-headed kids by the neck and starts whispering in his ear.
 A teenaged whore crawling with crabs, lice, and cockroaches starts flirting with the kid playing guitar and before long, they’re naked and rolling around on the bricks.
 A pit bull tears out of the train with its jaws wide open, headed straight for Buddha, the golden retriever.
 A soundtrack of thumping bass, breaking glass, gunshots, and screaming in the distance.
 Magenta mixed with bright orange and cobalt blue, murals, poetry, placards, history lessons, angry words, and demands for change.
 Guilt that fixes you with its eyes and won’t look away.
 Empty hands held outstretched, balled into fists, or giving you the finger.
-Big, beautiful black women wearing their own styles or the designer you can’t afford, humming songs and standing there in front of you like they have god in their pockets, like they couldn’t care less what you think.)
+Beautiful brown women wearing their own styles or the designer you can’t afford or the one you can but when she wears it, she looks so much better, humming songs and standing there in front of you like she has god in her pockets, like she couldn’t care less what you think.)

 Player 2: (Petting her dog.)
 But it’ll never happen.
 It just couldn’t.